 - Indian Society (A General Overview).

 - Online Study Materials and PDFs provided by ClearIAS.com.

-PS : Please be aware with the social happenings, new bills related with the society etc. Only an outline about the areas to be covered under the section and strategy to cover them is discussed in this article.
+PS: Please be aware of the social happenings, new bills related to the society etc. Only an outline of the areas to be covered under the section and strategy to cover them is discussed in this article.
 Expect more free resources and notes in the IAS Study Materials section soon.